andreasmarsh/cs1302-arcade/REFLECTION.md

 3. **PROB:** We ran into problems with setting up tetris functionality as well as issues in mancala with the gridpane however we are near solutions and progress should exponentially increase as we progress.

-## WED 2019-12-11 @ 3:30 PM EST
+## WED 2019-12-11 @ 3:00 PM EST

 1. **DONE:** Created fully functional mancala and tetris as well as a score/highscore recorder.
+RE-SUBMIT: @ 2:41 PM = Intro animation has been added!

 2. **TODO** N/A.